PDM Success Story:

 The majority of customers come from the construction machinery industry.
 The specialists from the heart of Münsterland are also trusted in the areas of transport cooling systems, pump systems, blowers, compressors or forestry machines.

 Last but not least, centrifugal clutches provide the drive in karting.
 Anyone who has ever pressed the accelerator pedal of a kart while stationary knows how the centrifugal clutch engages the engine at the so-called cut-in speed.
 Without having to switch gears yourself.
 Ideal for drives requiring high starting torque.
-Similar to the centrifugal brake, which basically does not break to a standstill.
+Similar to the centrifugal brake, which basically does not brake to a standstill.
 Rather, it only keeps the turning speed constant.
 Exactly what abseiling equipment, cranes, lifts or safety gates need.

 Over the years, Amsbeck Maschinentechnik added further products such as slip-on and flange-mounted gearboxes and hydraulically switchable couplings to its portfolio.
 The company is currently investing in research and development for electromagnetic and hydraulic clutches.